Respectful and Inclusive Workplace

 Diversity, equity and inclusion are priorities for us, both as an employer and as an active owner in a variety of companies operating across numerous geographic locations.
 Our group companies attract a diverse team of employees, all with unique expertise and perspective, from different backgrounds, age groups, genders and nationalities.
 Attracting and retaining a workforce that reflects the communities in which we are located and the breadth of experience we need underpins our goal to be a great employer and to achieve our business objectives.

-Our Code of Business Conduct and Ethics and our Respectful Workplace Policy and Procedures reinforce not only our commitment to provide a work environment of equal opportunities in employment, appointment and advancement, based on appropriate qualifications, requirements and performance, but also our commitment to support an inclusive and diverse workforce.
+Our Code of Business Conduct and Ethics, our Respectful Workplace Policy and Procedures and our Diversity, Equity and Inclusion Policy (DE&I Policy), which apply to all current employees of the Corporation, reinforce not only our commitment to provide a work environment of equal opportunities in employment, appointment and advancement, based on appropriate qualifications, requirements and performance, but also our commitment to support a diverse, equitable and inclusive workforce in which all individuals realize their maximum potential.

 Programs

-Anchored by our Code of Business Conduct and Ethics and our Respectful Workplace Policy and Procedures, we have focused our strategy on supporting a respectful, diverse, equitable and inclusive work environment through the implementation of the following programs:
+Anchored by our Code of Business Conduct and Ethics, our Respectful Workplace Policy and Procedures and our DE&I Policy, we have focused our strategy on supporting a respectful, diverse, equitable and inclusive work environment through the implementation of the following programs:

 Our Respectful Workplace Policy and Procedures describe behaviours that are prohibited, as well as the roles and responsibilities of everyone in maintaining a respectful workplace, free of discrimination, harassment and violence.